Eburonia/i-remember/README.md

 ## Credits

 ### Code
-- All html, CSS, jQuery and JavaScript code was written by the website creator: Maurice Vossen
+- Most of all HTML, CSS, jQuery and JavaScript code was written by the website creator: Maurice Vossen
-- Colours were selected by using Photoshop v8.0
+- The generate a file and download it on the 'Editor' page has been copied from [here](https://ourcodeworld.com/articles/read/189/how-to-create-a-file-and-generate-a-download-with-javascript-in-the-browser-without-a-server).
+The code has been adjusted by the website creator.
+- The submission form JavaScript code on the 'Contact' page is coming from the Code Institude's webinar about EmailJS.
+- The JavaScript code for importing a .txt file content on the 'Practice' and 'Editor' page has been copied from [here](https://usefulangle.com/post/193/javascript-read-local-file).
+The code has been adjusted by the website creator.

 ### Content